Sudanese Communist Party: Recent developments

 In a 2007 interview, then general secretary of the SCP Muhammad Ibrahim Nugud claimed that the party enjoyed support from a wide section of Sudanese society, including "workers, farmers, students, women's groups, minority groups, in the Nuba Mountains, in the south, and in Darfur".
 Human rights activist Suleman Hamid El Haj was most recently the assistant secretary and spokesman for the party.
 After the independence of South Sudan in 2011, the southern branch of the party split to form the Communist Party of South Sudan.

 In 2008, the SCP and the South African Communist Party jointly launched the African Left Network to facilitate greater cooperation amongst African communist parties.

 Nugud died in London, the United Kingdom, on 22 March 2012.
 By then he had served as the party's general secretary for over four decades.
 He was succeeded by Muhammad Mukhtar al-Khatib.

+The party participated in the 2018–2019 Sudanese protests and demonstrated against the measures enacted by the Transitional Military Council in the aftermath of the 2019 coup d'état.
+In May 2022, the Sudanese Armed Forces arrested several prominent party members, including al-Khatib.

+The SCP called for an immediate ceasefire between rival factions of the military government which began clashing on 15 April 2023.
+The Rapid Support Forces later raided and occupied the SCP's headquarters in Khartoum on 25 May 2023.

 Ideology

 Historical

+Following its founding in 1946, the party was noted for its highly progressive policies and positions.
+Until the 1960s, it was the only party in Sudan which allowed women to join.
+It was also the only party which advocated autonomy for South Sudan and integrated political figures from the south into its leadership.

 During the Cold War the party developed two main factions, an Orthodox Marxist–Leninist and pro-Soviet faction led by Abdel Khaliq Mahjub, and a nationalist faction led by Ahmad Sulayman and Farouk Abu Issa, which emphasized a more localized Sudanese interpretation of Marxism.

 The party previously supported the policies and positions of the Sudan People's Liberation Movement (SPLM) in the early 1990s.

 Current

 The SCP advocates a return to democratic rule in Sudan and opposed the secession of southern Sudan.
 The freer political climate following the signing of the Comprehensive Peace Agreement has allowed the party to be more active in the country.
 Party leader Muhammad Ibrahim Nugud came out of two decades of hiding in 2008.
 Party members suffering during the decades of NIF rule had pleaded with him to be more active but Nugud feared arrest.
 Nugud visited Juba on 28 November 2008 at the invitation of southern Sudanese communists.
 The trip was aimed at "bolstering the activities of the SCP in southern Sudan".
 He was received by SPLM Deputy Secretary General Ann Itto.

-The party participated in the 2018–2019 protests and is opposed to the measures enacted by the Transitional Military Council in the aftermath of the 2019 coup d'état.
+Nugud died in London in March 2012, when he was about 80 years old.
+He was succeeded as General Secretary by Muhammad Mukhtar al-Khatib.